webix-hub/docs/data/datatable/formulas.md

 1. Formula must start from the '=' sign.
 2. Within formulas can be used:

-	- basic mathematical operators, which are: +, -, /, *, (, ).
+	- basic mathematical operators, which are: +, -, /, *, (, );
-	- cell referencies.
+	- cell referencies;
+    - custom functions.

 You can refer to a cell in 2 ways: